How it works: Methodology

 Learn more about our new fossil fuel finance and fossil fuel insurance ratings

-The basis for a carbon footprint is the annual GHG emissions of each company within the respective fund.
+A fund's carbon footprint is based on the annual GHG emissions of each company invested in by fund.
 To independently analyze and calculate carbon footprints for the mutual funds, we used the powerful "Carbon Footprint Analysis Tool" of yourSRI.com, which provides the data on corporate emissions worldwide - comprised of more than 40,000 companies.

 We show two key metrics related to carbon emissions - the fund's relative carbon footprint, and the relative carbon intensity.
 The carbon footprint is based on amount of emissions per unit of investment, while the intensity is based on amount of emissions per unit of revenue.